OpenRailAssociation/rcm-dx/RCM-DX-Specification_EN.md

 |--|--|--|
 | `LIMIT` | *CHANNEL_NAME* | yes |

-The group `LIMIT` now contains further groups, each with the name of the limit exceeding, e.g. `TEMP`:
+The group `LIMIT` now contains further groups, each with the name of the limit exceeding:

 | Name | Parent object | Mandatory |
 |--|--|--|